andrew/ultimate-awesome/README.md

 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
 - [awesome-project-management](https://github.com/shahedbd/awesome-project-management) - Awesome lists about Project Management interesting and useful topics.
+- [WinUI-3-Apps-List](https://github.com/jishnu-kv/WinUI-3-Apps-List) - A curated collection of over 800+ apps that embrace the WinUI 3 Design.
 - [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
-- [awesome-eventbridge](https://github.com/boyney123/awesome-eventbridge) - List of resources for learning about events, patterns, and using Amazon EventBridge.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
 - [awesome-controllable-video-generation](https://github.com/mayuelala/awesome-controllable-video-generation) - [ArXiv 2025]  A survey about controllable video generation: This repo is the official awesome of "Controllable video generation: A survey".
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.
 - [awesome-semiconductor-startups](https://github.com/aolofsson/awesome-semiconductor-startups) - List of awesome semiconductor startups.
+- [awesome-eventbridge](https://github.com/boyney123/awesome-eventbridge) - List of resources for learning about events, patterns, and using Amazon EventBridge.
 - [Awesome-Papers-Autonomous-Agent](https://github.com/lafmdp/Awesome-Papers-Autonomous-Agent) - A collection of recent papers on building autonomous agent.
 Two topics included: RL-based / LLM-based agents.
 - [awesome-self-driving-car](https://github.com/daohu527/awesome-self-driving-car) - An awesome list of self-driving cars.
 - [Awesome-Mamba-Collection](https://github.com/XiudingCai/Awesome-Mamba-Collection) - A curated collection of papers, tutorials, videos, and other valuable resources related to Mamba.